Documentation

 • Energy-Based Carbon Credits — issue carbon credits tied to verified renewable generation

-• Open Energy Standard — a common schema for any future on-chain energy application
+• Open Energy Standard — a common data format for any future on-chain energy application